 CONDEMN Definition Meaning - Merriam-Webster The meaning of CONDEMN is to declare to be reprehensible, wrong, or evil usually after weighing evidence and without reservation How to use condemn in a sentence Synonym Discussion of Condemn

-condemn verb - Definition, pictures, pronunciation and usage . . . to say very strongly that you think something is bad, usually for moral reasons condemn somebody something The government issued a statement condemning the killings condemn somebody something for as something The editor of the newspaper was condemned as lacking integrity
+condemn verb - Definition, pictures, pronunciation and usage notes . . . to say very strongly that you think something is bad, usually for moral reasons condemn somebody something The government issued a statement condemning the killings condemn somebody something for as something The editor of the newspaper was condemned as lacking integrity

 CONDEMN definition and meaning | Collins English Dictionary Graham was right to condemn his players for lack of ability, attitude and application [VERB noun + for] a document that condemns sexism as a moral and social evil [VERB noun + as] If someone is condemned to a punishment, they are given this punishment appeals by prisoners condemned to death [VERB-ed]